 - 1. The specified course must be offered at least three times during a three year period.
 Semesters taught prior to course approval will not count toward the three time requirement.
-It is the department's responsibility to ensure that the course is offered for the agreed upon period.
+It is the department's responsibility to ensure that the course is offered for the agreed upon period as approved.
 If the course is not offered at least three times during a three year period, it is the department's responsibility to reimburse ETSU Online for the extra compensation paid to the faculty member who developed the course. - 2.
 Course instructors and their departments must assure that the course material is current; i.e., having been reviewed within the last six months.
 Instructors may request peer reviews at any time.
-ITS reserves the right to review the course annually to ensure that it has been maintained in accordance with these guidelines.
+ITS reserves the right to review the course annually.